Awiomanik/cpp-skills-retention/README.md

 #### Optional (Bonus Feature):
 - Implement penalties for late returns, allowing users to view their penalties based on how overdue their return is.

+---

+## TASK 2: Sudoku Solver

+### Objective:
+Develop a C++ program that implements a Sudoku solver using a backtracking algorithm.
+The program should read Sudoku puzzles from a predefined set or ones inputed by user, solve them, and display the solution.

+### Requirements:

+#### Recursion:
+- Use recursive algorythm like backtracking.

+#### Display:
+- Allow for customizable display settings (e.g., step delay).
+- Display a step-by-step solution of the puzzle.

+#### Constrains:
+- Focus on a clear and efficient implementation without using classes.
+- Validate Sudoku grids.